 Do you love to camp or know someone else that does?
 I love the look of mixed media.
 For this project, I created a pattern that mixes counted cross-stitch with machine applique.
 It features one of our favorite phrases since we hit the road full time in our RV.
 This is How We Roll was created with the beginner in mind and will give you experience with several different types of stitching.

 This can be a fun project for a unique decorative picture for your home or camper!
-And…this pattern is free for all Sitcom Subscribers!
+And…this pattern is free for all Sitcom Readers!
 See below for more details!

 For this project you will need:

 11 count aida fabric (at least 15″ x 15″)

 Fabric scraps in teal, red, yellow, black and white

 12″ x 12″ piece of felt for backing